peterprescott/lit-review/md/blank.md

 ---

-This paper offers a critical introduction to *geodemographic analysis*, reviewing the scholarly literature so as to understand the current state of research, identify unresolved questions and quandaries requiring further study, and to develop an agenda of priorities for this doctoral thesis.
+This paper offers a critical introduction to *geodemographic analysis*, reviewing the relevant literature so as to understand the current state of research, to identify unresolved questions and issues requiring further study, and to develop an agenda of priorities for this doctoral thesis.

-We begin by setting our study within the context of the ubiquitous convention of locational inference.
-Next, we introduce geodemographics itself, offering a definition, a description, and an initial overview of its development.
+We begin by setting our study within the context of the ubiquitous practice of locational inference.
+Next, we introduce geodemographics itself, offering a description, an explanatory etymology and an initial overview of its development.
 We then review the historical antecedents of geodemographic analysis in more detail: the groundbreaking visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the quantitative developments of social area analysis